Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

    ![](../media/ex2-t4-8.png)

-   - Replace the values that you copied in below Json.
+   - Replace the values that you copied in the below JSON.
 You will be using them in this step.

       ```json
       {